-- b) Subsequent to a bus reset, isochronous resource manager contention takes place during the self-identification process specified by 1394; - c) An NPM-capable node that wins the contention process referenced in b) is the NPM and shall proceed with g).
+- a) An NPM-capable node shall also be a contender for the role of isochronous resource manager.
+The C (contender) and L (link active) bits in its self-ID packet shall be set to one; - b) Subsequent to a bus reset, isochronous resource manager contention takes place during the self-identification process specified by 1394; - c) An NPM-capable node that wins the contention process referenced in b) is the NPM and shall proceed with g).
 Other NPM-capable node(s) not selected as the isochronous resource manager (hereafter referred to as candidates) shall continue with d); - d) A candidate NPM shall delay before it attempts to become the NPM.
 The delay time shall be equal to 15 ms (irm_ID candidate_ID), where irm_ID and candidate_ID are the physical ID's of the isochronous resource manager and the candidate NPM, respectively.
 After the delay time has elapsed, the candidate NPM shall examine the npm_ID field in its own NETWORK_CHANNELS register; if it is not equal to 0x3F, another node is the NPM.
-The losing candidate shall wait for the valid bit of its own register to be set before transmitting any ARP requests/responses or IP datagrams; - e) Otherwise, the candidate NPM shall attempt to read the NETWORK_CHANNELS register of any contenders with a larger physical ID (these nodes were identified by the C bit in their self-ID packets).
+The losing candidate shall wait for the valid bit of its own register to be set before transmitting any ARP requests/responses, IP datagrams or MCAP advertisements/solicitations; - e) Otherwise, the candidate NPM shall attempt to read the NETWORK_CHANNELS register of any contenders with a larger physical ID (these nodes were identified by the C bit in their self-ID packets).
 The candidate NPM shall read the NETWORK_CHANNELS register in the contender with the largest physical ID and progress downward.
 If the register is implemented, the NPM is determined to be a different node.
-The losing candidate shall ignore the contents of NETWORK_CHANNELS returned in the read response and shall wait for the valid bit of its own register to be set before transmitting any ARP requests/responses or IP datagrams; - f) If no contender with a physical ID larger than the candidate NPM's physical ID implements the NETWORK_CHANNELS register, the search is complete and the candidate becomes the new NPM; - g) Once elected, the NPM shall update the npm_ID field in the NETWORK_CHANNELS register of all the IP-capable nodes on the bus (including itself) with its own physical ID.
+The losing candidate shall ignore the contents of NETWORK_CHANNELS returned in the read response and shall wait for the valid bit of its own register to be set before transmitting any ARP requests/responses, IP datagrams or MCAP advertisements/solicitations; - f) If no contender with a physical ID larger than the candidate NPM's physical ID implements the NETWORK_CHANNELS register, the search is complete and the candidate becomes the new NPM; - g) Once elected, the NPM shall update the npm_ID field in the NETWORK_CHANNELS register of all the IP-capable nodes on the bus (including itself) with its own physical ID.
 This signals to other candidates that an NPM has been elected but may not have allocated a channel.
 Either a broadcast write request or a series of write requests addressed to individual nodes may be used; - h) The NPM shall attempt to allocate a channel number from the CHANNELS_AVAILABLE register (note that the NPM may also be the isochronous resource manager).
 If no channel number had been allocated prior to the bus reset, the NPM shall wait one second before it attempts to allocate a channel number.
 Otherwise, the NPM shall attempt to reallocate the same channel number in use before the bus reset; if the same channel number is not available, the NPM may allocate a different channel number.
 If no channel number is available, the NPM shall take no additional action (all valid bit(s) were cleared by the bus reset);